sheh1000/pyZabbixSender/README.md

 z.sendSingle("test_host","test_trap","12")
 ```

-There are some more options, so take a look and discover how easy is to use it ;)
+There are some more options, so take a look at the [wiki] page and discover how easy is to use it ;)

 License
 ----